makersacademy/chitter-challenge/README.md

 21. "New peep" button created on peeps page.
 22. Added foreign key to peeps table for user ids.
 23. Added names and usernames to peeps.
+24. Added 'register' button to peeps page.
+25. Renamed Sign in/Sign out to Log in/Log out to match user story.

 ## TODO
 * Model retreives data in String format - Date formatting?